ryanvella9/ryanvella9.github.io/_pages/nature.md

 ---

-I am passionate about trees, especially Mediterranean species native to Malta.
-Here, I want to compile a list of trees along with some interesting facts about them.
+I am passionate about nature and love exploring the rich flora and fauna around us.
+Over time, I have learned a lot about trees, particularly Mediterranean species native to Malta, and I am now diving deeper into learning about birds.
+In this space, I share curated lists of trees and birds, along with interesting facts about them.

-While I have always appreciated birds, I am only now beginning to learn more about them.
-I will use this space both to broaden my own understanding and to share a list of bird species along with interesting information about them.

 <div style="display: flex; flex-wrap: wrap; gap: 2rem; margin-top: 2rem;">
   <div style="flex: 1; min-width: 300px;">